triblespace/anybytes/README.md

+** This Library is still pre-1.0.0 the API is therefore in heavy flux! **

 A small byte management library, that can abstract over various byte owning types, like `Vec`, `bytes::Bytes`, or `memmap2::Mmap`.

 ## Comparison